Anil Kumar (Uttar Pradesh politician)

-Anil Kumar is an Indian politician and member of the 18th Legislative Assembly of Uttar Pradesh.
+Anil Kumar is an Indian politician from Uttar Pradesh and current Cabinet Minister in Government of Uttar Pradesh.
+He is a Member of the Uttar Pradesh Legislative Assembly.
 Kumar represented the Purqazi constituency of Uttar Pradesh and is a member of the Rashtriya Lok Dal.

 Early life and education

 Anil Kumar was born in Village Taharpur, Saharanpur district, Uttar Pradesh, on 25 November 1975.
-Kumar belongs to the SC category (Chamar).
+Kumar belongs to Chamar Dalit (SC category).
 His education is intermediate.
 Before joining politics, he was an agriculturist.

 Political career

 Anil Kumar has been a MLA for three terms.
 He currently represents Purqazi (Assembly constituency) and is a member of Rashtriya Lok Dal.